Snaacky/thewiki/docs/guides/htpc.md

 Below are some examples of good candidates for HTPC setups to help you determine a good system:

-==- :icon-rocket: Systems using a dGPU
+==- :icon-rocket: Systems using a GPU

 ![An example listing for a Dell OptiPlex 5040](/static/htpc/example-optiplex.png)

 This is an example of a good option to choose for your HTPC.
 As shown, this machine includes a capable CPU, plenty of RAM preinstalled, and an SSD.
 It is only missing a dedicated graphics card.

-You should also keep your eyes peeled for machines that have a dGPU preinstalled:
+You should also keep your eyes peeled for machines that have a GPU preinstalled:

 ![A dedicated graphics card preinstalled in a Dell OptiPlex](/static/htpc/example-optiplex-dgpu.png)

-If it includes a dGPU, you might not need to find one for your HTPC.
+If it includes a GPU, you might not need to find one for your HTPC.
 Check to see beforehand if it can handle the various codecs/video you plan to run on it.

 Once you have picked a machine, you can move onto picking a GPU.
 We recommend choosing relatively recent, low-powered graphics cards as this will allow you to handle most modern shows without issue.
 Some examples of popular budget cards are: